Charter School Capital Names 2019 "Charter School Honor Roll" Winners

 - Royal Live Oaks Academy of the Arts & Sciences Charter School – South Carolina

-- ASU Prep Poly STEM Academy – Arizona
+- ASU Prep Poly STEM Academy K8 – Arizona

 - D'Arbonne Woods Charter School – Louisiana